 The Binoculars Building

 The Binoculars Building on Main Street was designed by architect Frank Gehry and constructed between 1985and 1991 for ad agency Chiat/Day.
 It now houses some of Google's offices.
+There are several other architectural landmarks in LA that are worth checking out as well.

 08 of 08